-Child Custody Attorney in Southlake, TX
+Child Custody Attorney in Colleyville, TX

 Dedicated Custody Lawyers Serving DFW

-John and Jill Setzer have been serving as lawyers in Southlake and throughout the DFW region for decades.
+John and Jill Setzer have been serving as lawyers in Colleyville and throughout the DFW region for decades.
 Our combined experience totals more than 30 years, and we apply all that experience to help our clients make it through some of life’s greatest struggles.
 Divorce and child custody battles are not easy, even in the best of circumstances.
 Despite the challenges, we can help you face the situation and work toward an agreement that protects your rights as a parent and provides what is best for your child or children.
 Contact us today to learn how our child custody attorneys can help you through your divorce or custody modification.

 What Are the Different Types of Custody?